Hour of the Green Light (FutureCycle Press, 2021)

 Where Is the River Called Pishon (Kelsay Books, 2018)

-Hour of the Green Light begins in the womb at the moment when the soul chooses to leave paradise, and explores the aftermath of that decision.
+Hour of the Green Light begins in the womb at the moment when the soul chooses to leave paradise, and explores the aftermath of that choice.
 A bike ride in Central Park, laundry, climate change, a rodeo, and the threat of invasive chipmunks provide a few of the settings for this inquiry into love, work, self, and death.
 The quest for “an end to suffering” pervades the collection.
 Despite our perception of darkness in this life, these poems urge us to discover “the only light we can know.”

 Please visit FutureCycle Press to view their full catalog.